opendocsg/slw-judgments-backfill/2018_SGHC_266/report.md

 18     Section 2 of the Interpretation Act (Cap 1, 2002 Rev Ed), states that to import means “to bring or cause to be brought into Singapore by land, sea or air”.
 There are two elements to the offence of

-importing a controlled drug (see _Public Prosecutor v Khor Chong Seng and another_ [2018] SGHC 219 at [44]):
+importing a controlled drug (see _Public Prosecutor v Khor Chong Seng and another_ <span class="citation">[2018] SGHC 219</span> at [44]):

  (a) the controlled drug was brought into Singapore without authorisation; and

  (b) the accused had the knowledge that the said controlled drug was being brought into Singapore or the intention to bring the said controlled drug into Singapore.

-19     In _Public Prosecutor v Adnan Bin Kadir_ [2013] 3 SLR 1052 at [70], the Court of Appeal confirmed that s 7 of the MDA did not require the Prosecution to prove that the importation of a controlled drug was for the purposes of trafficking.
+19     In _Public Prosecutor v Adnan Bin Kadir_ <span class="citation">[2013] 3 SLR 1052</span> at [70], the Court of Appeal confirmed that s 7 of the MDA did not require the Prosecution to prove that the importation of a controlled drug was for the purposes of trafficking.

 **The key issue in dispute**